BMeyer-git/Hello-World/README.md

 I used visual studio code to write the program and its built-in source control features to link it with the repository.

-I used Python as the language for the software, using only the standard features/libraries, the most basic form of a function,and a single print statement.
+I used Python as the language for the software, using only the standard features/libraries, the most basic form of a function, and a single print statement.

 # Useful Websites